-If Kite is installed properly, you should see a text indicator at the bottom left corner of the VS Code window.
+If Kite is installed properly, you should see a text indicator at the bottom right corner of the VS Code window.

 There are a handful of possible states Kite can be in, as described in the following table:

-Note: If you're running Kite for the first time, it may take several minutes for Kite to finish syncing and indexing your codebase.
+Note: If you're running Kite for the first time, it may take several minutes for Kite to finish indexing your codebase.

-To start, open a Python file in a whitelisted directory.
+To start, open a Python file.
 Make sure that this file has been saved with a

 .py extension.
 Now type the following code: